About This Episode

 Layla Kattermann 3:04

-The kind of repression we’re currently seeing in Europe is the manifestation of its decades long attempt to connect the Palestinian identity and experience to terrorism and antisemitism.
+The kind of repression we’re currently seeing in Europe is the manifestation of its decades-long attempt to connect the Palestinian identity and experience to terrorism and antisemitism.

 It is also turning into surveillance.
 We have also witnessed police violence and arrests for showing solidarity with Palestine.
 In Berlin alone, actually, we have counted 600 detentions since the 11th to the 20th of October.
-It has been the worst in Berlin where, for example, the Berlin Senate for Education, Youth and Families sent a letter to all Berlin school authorities and supervisors asking to ban Kuffieye and in schools, among other things.
+It has been the worst in Berlin where, for example, the Berlin Senate for Education, Youth and Families sent a letter to all Berlin school authorities and supervisors asking to ban kuffiyeh in schools, among other things.

-They still went on the street, not only in France but also in Germany, which has caused a lot of upheaval in the media, as well as a lot of police brutality, which were trying to break up these demonstrations.
-Other forms of repression also include smear campaigns, online de platforming, withdrawal of use of venues, cancellations of events, disinvitations,
+They still went on the street, not only in France but also in Germany, which has caused a lot of upheaval in the media as well as a lot of police brutality, which were trying to break up these demonstrations.
+Other forms of repression also include smear campaigns, online deplatforming, withdrawal of use of venues, cancellations of events, disinvitations, threat of legal action.
+Some people have been fined for having a Palestine flag or umbrella with the kuffiyeh on it.
+And of course, there’s also loss of employment or suspensions from positions, from political parties or municipalities, etc., for expressing solidarity with Palestine.

-threat of legal action.
-Some people have been fined for having a Palestine flag or umbrella with the Kuffieye on it.
-And of course, there’s also loss of employment or suspensions from positions from political parties or municipalities, et cetera, for expressing solidarity with Palestine.
-The current racist arguments used to justify the repression is not surprising considering the rise of far right parties in Europe, which have consistently dehumanized migrants, refugees, and Muslims in European foreign and internal politics.
+The current racist arguments used to justify the repression is not surprising considering the rise of far-right parties in Europe, which have consistently dehumanized migrants, refugees, and Muslims in European foreign and internal politics.
+But the attack on Palestinians is currently very, very visible.

 Yara Hawari 6:07